FuturisticGoo/UnPYC/README.md

 The license file for the resources like fonts are stored in the same folder.

-PySide6 is licensed under LGPL
+PyQt5 is licensed under GPL